UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Bookable study spaces: Book a Study Space

-Are there any lockers on campus I can use?
+Are there lockers available on campus for students?

 Yes!
 There are lockers available for student and staff use across UniMelb campuses.